ProgramCrafter/salsa-iwj-otter/docs/shapelibs.rst

 whether and how the piece can be occulted, and what source image files are to be used to display it.

 The catalogue is a TOML file.
-Its main contents is a table ``groups``, mapping each group name to a sub-table of parameters:
+Its main contents is a dictionary ``groups``, mapping each group name to a sub-dict of parameters:

 Each catalogue is organised into named **groups**.
 Each group defines some pieces.
 It specifies various **parameters**, and also gives a